Iran's Elnaz Rekabi, who competed without hijab, in Tehran

 DUBAI, United Arab Emirates (AP) — Iranian climber Elnaz Rekabi returned to Tehran early Wednesday after competing in South Korea without wearing a headscarf, an act widely seen as support for anti-government demonstrators amid weeks of protests over the Islamic Republic’s mandatory hijab.

-After landing, Rekabi gave a careful, emotionless interview to Iran’s hard-line state television, insisting again that going without a hijab was an “unintentional” act on her part.
+After landing, Rekabi gave a careful, emotionless interview to Iran’s hard-line state television, saying that going without a hijab had been an “unintentional” act on her part.
 However, hundreds gathered outside Imam Khomeini International Airport — including women not wearing the hijab — and cheered for “Elnaz the Champion,” casting Rekabi as a figurehead for their continued protests.

 Where Rekabi went from the airport remains unclear.
 Supporters and Farsi-language media outside of Iran have worried about Rekabi’s safety after her return, especially as activists say the demonstrations have seen security forces arrest thousands so far.